derlin/bitdowntoc/README.md

 ## TOC flavors (profiles)

-This tool supports some profiles out-of-the-box: GitLab, GitHub, BitBucket Server, and dev.to.
+This tool supports some profiles out-of-the-box: GitLab, GitHub, and dev.to.
+The Generic profile is perfect for platforms such as BitBucket Server which do not generate anchor links on their own.
 Simply choose your flavor using the profile option (`-p`/`--profile`).

 It is however highly customizable, and the options can also fit many other platforms.